gratitude-notes/gratitude-notes-core/README.md

    ```sh
    git clone https://github.com/gratitude-notes/gratitude-notes-core.git
    ```
+2. Open the `/app` directory within a terminal
-2. Install NPM packages
+3. Install NPM packages
    ```sh
    npm install
    ```
-3. Paste the `.env.local` file into the `/app` of this repository.
+4. Paste the `.env.local` file into the `/app` of this repository.
 If you do not have one, then please reach out to @DineshUmasankar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>